dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ## Model-free methods

 To run model-based methods, we require full knowledge of MDP transitions.
+In model-free methods, we don't know the dynamics of the environment.
+Hence, we interact with the environment to generate episodes of experience.
+In model-free methods, the model generates only sample transitions, not complete probability distribution of all possible transitions that is required for DP.

 ### Monte-Carlo

+MC uses *experiences*, sample of sequences of states, actions and rewards to estimate the average sample returns.
+MC methods works only for episodic tasks.
+Each episode contains experiences and each episode eventually terminates.
+Only on the completion of an episode are value estimates and policies changed.
+This shows that MC methods are incremental learning methods, episode-by-episode sense but not in a step-by-step (online) sense.
+In MC like DP, we solve two problems of *prediction* and *control*.
+In MC prediction, given a policy we estimate state-value function or action-value function.
+In MC control, the goal is to find approximate optimal policy for an unknown MDP environment.

+### TD-Learning

 In DP, all of the estimate values for state where based on the estimates of values of successor states.
 In RL, this idea is called *bootstrapping*.

-### TD-Learning

 <span class='orange'>Happy Learning!</span>